Special Campaign to Crack Down on Organized Crime and Eliminate Evil: Propaganda

 In propaganda, the campaign was presented as both against organized crime and against criminals' important links to corrupt officials.
 The campaign used the term 扫 or sweep rather than 打 or strike.
 This may reflect a shifting priority from the Chinese government from going after the most overt forms of criminal activity to better concealed organized crime.
 In October 2018, Chen Hongzhi, an alleged Shanxi gangster was made an into an example on state media.
 State media reported that the leader of the local government 陈子福, a local party member 张香平, and police chief 高建斌 had worked together to prevent his prosecution.
-After arrest, state media reported that 7.8 billion ren men bi was recovered.
+After arrest, state media reported that RMB 7.8 billion was recovered.
 Reporting highlighted cases where local investigations were remanded by the Central Supervision Group to broaden the scope of investigation into additional officials and uncover more corruption and seize more assets.